codeSanja/simple-project-tracker/README.md

 `npm install`
 `npm start`

 Okta is used for user management.
-So in order for successfull register and login your local instance have to run from `http://localhost:3000`
+So in order for successfull register and login, your local instance have to run from `http://localhost:3000`

 ## *The work is still in progress, schreen shots and live demo are coming shortly :)*